Updated: Aug 25

 Every class, assignment, and experience reshapes each student’s brain through neuroplasticity.
 Understanding how the brain processes information and changes in response to experiences provides keys to best strategies and interventions for guiding learners to sound understanding and durable, transferrable, long-term memory. (p.
 20)

-Deliberate practice through well-designed and substantive activities support learning and transferring knowledge and skills across contexts.
-According to two renown researchers, “What you practice grows stronger” (Shapiro, 2017) and “You can sculpt your brain by the choices you make” (Doidge, 2017).
-Hence, understanding how the brain learns and neuroplasticity is critical to instructional design and teaching.
+Deliberate practice through well-designed and substantive activities supports learning and the transfer of knowledge and skills across contexts.
+Dr. Shauna Shapiro, a clinical psychologist and professor of psychology, states “What you practice grows stronger."
+According to Dr. Norman Doidge, who is a psychiatrist, psychoanalyst, researcher, “You can sculpt your brain by the choices you make” (Doidge, 2017).
+Hence, understanding neuroplasticity and how the brain learns is critical to instructional design and teaching.